The final play in regulation Wednesday night made perfect sense.

 He flung the rock around the perimeter.
 Dallas wing Wes Matthews fumbled it.

 The Mavs’ players tried.
-Tanking teams’ always try, sometimes even harder than others, if only because many of them are filled by fringe NBA contributors trying out for jobs next season.
+Tanking teams’ always try, sometimes even harder than others, if only because many of them are filled with fringe NBA contributors trying out for jobs next season.
 But the organization didn’t want a victory.

 Oklahoma City has 14 of its final 19 games against teams currently above .500.
 It needs wins against the dregs of the NBA however it can find them.
 At 19-42 coming into the evening, the Mavericks fit into that category.
 Make no mistake about it: they wanted to lose.